charliem61/MwCodeRefractor/README.md

 definition

--create new class over that last definition, and name searchEngineProduct img
+-create new class over that last definition, and name .searchEngineProduct

+-delete all below:
+.online-reputation-management
+.social-media-marketing

+-Delete .search-engine-optimization img but not the definition.

+-Replace name with .searchEngineProduct img over definition for above mentioned

--delete remaining repeated unnecessary classes below .online-reputation-management img and definition .social-media-marketing img and definition .search-engine-optimization h2 and definition .online-reputation-managment h2 and defintion .social-media-marketing h2 and defintion
+-delete remaining repeated unnecessary classes below:
+.online-reputation-manageement img and definition .social-media-marketing img and definition .search-engine-optimization h2 and definition .online-reputation-management h2 and defintion .social-media-marketing h2 and defintion

+index.html

 -created class for searchEngineProduct

-index.html

 change font family to Gill Sans', 'Gill Sans MT', Calibri, 'Trebuchet MS', sans-serif on every line applicable